GLFB’s Special Projects Fund

-As well as supporting our member charities, we also reserve a third of our income to give grants to other great organisations across London, which provide everyday help and support to the visually impaired.
+As well as supporting our member charities, we also reserve a third of our income to give grants to other great organisations across London, which provide everyday help and support to people living with sight loss.

-The guiding ethos of the fund is to seek those projects with the greatest impact and which have struggled to get funding from other sources.
+The guiding ethos of the fund is to support projects with the greatest impact and which have struggled to get funding from other sources.

 Projects and services we have funded in the past include: